-With Cisco Intercloud Fabric And Hybrid Cloud, customers have the ability to control this cloud environment through a single pane of glass, moving workloads across and between clouds, all with consistent networking and security policies.
+With Cisco Intercloud Fabric And Hybrid Cloud — customers have the ability to control this cloud environment through a single pane of glass, moving workloads across and between clouds, all with consistent networking and security policies.
 Cisco has totally simplified the environment between private and public cloud, which allows customers to choose the right cloud for their business requirements, regardless of underlying technologies like hypervisors.
 Build highly secure hybrid clouds and extend your existing data center to public clouds as needed, on demand, and with consistent network and security policies.
 With Cisco Intercloud Fabric And Hybrid Cloud, you can do all this and more.
 Cloud providers can now offer a complete hybrid cloud solution.
 Differentiate your offering as a premium service and provide a robust set of cloud deployment options.
+What if there was an API for automation of workload life cycle?
 Hybrid clouds gives you the benefits of a private and public cloud, whether you’re using the private cloud or using IT managed provider clouds.

 Cisco Intercloud Fabric And Hybrid Cloud

-The Cisco Intercloud Fabric And Hybrid Cloud installation documentation and videos go a long way to get you started, however we wanted to provide a bit more information to help you prepare for Cisco Intercloud Fabric installation, configuration and connection to either AWS or Azure or both.
+The Cisco Intercloud Fabric And Hybrid Cloud installation documentation and videos go a long way to get you started, however I wanted to provide a bit more information to help you prepare for Cisco Intercloud Fabric installation, configuration and connection to either AWS or Azure or both.
 First you’ll need an account at the cloud provider; the account needs and capabilities are different for each provider.
-Standard AWS account, account policy requirements, full Amazon EC2 access policy, full AWS S3 access policy — if you are going to deploy Windows images, full AWS Marketplace — if you are going to deploy Intercloud Cisco Fabric Router, and to deploy the Intercloud Fabric Router in AWS Market place you will need to accept the terms for the image.
+Amazon AWS — standard AWS account, account policy requirements, full Amazon EC2 access policy, full Amazon S3 access policy — if you are going to deploy Microsoft Windows images, full Amazon AWS Marketplace — if you are going to deploy Intercloud Cisco Fabric Router, and to deploy the Intercloud Fabric Router in Amazon AWS Market place you will need to accept the terms for the image.
 Cisco Intercloud Fabric Router and Cisco Intercloud Fabric Firewall are not yet deployable in Azure, download the presentation on Cisco’s website for a step by step guide to getting an AWS or Azure account.

 Cisco Intercloud Fabric And Hybrid Cloud